My Biases, Disclosed

 Economic spectrum.
 I believe in a decentralized locus of decision making.
 The economic rationale for this is incredibly persuasive to me–the aggregate information conveyed by self-optimizing decisions made by millions of people every day adds up to way more market insight than a central deliberate overseer could ever have.
 That doesn’t mean I believe there are no benefits to the occasional centralized decision, nor does it mean the end result of the aggregation of all the individual decisions is always optimal, but I do believe that long-term success in a market is far superior when we rely on that information.
 This assumes people have the information requisite to make self-optimizing decisions, which has mostly not been the case in healthcare.
 In a case like that, my preferred solution is not to centralize the locus of decision making; rather, it would be to get people the information they need.
 A major implication of this for our healthcare system is that I do not believe the government should set fixed prices.
 You will notice that even a U.K.-style system or a single-payer system can be implemented in a way that adheres to this.

 Welfare spectrum.
 This is the one I have the hardest time with.
 I have been in dozens of homes and seen first hand the depravities of entitled attitudes and multi-generational government dependence.
 But I have worked as a physician in community hospitals and seen the tragic consequences of being uninsured.
 I have served in religious capacities and seen the dignity that comes from achieving self-sufficiency.
-But I have experienced the burden lifted by food stamps and Medicaid.
+But I have personally experienced the burden lifted by food stamps and Medicaid.
 In short, I am pulled in different directions, and where I place myself on this spectrum depends less on the amount of wealth redistribution involved and more on the principles upon which those programs are based.
 I’ll write more about this soon.

 Liberty spectrum.
 This one also pulls me in a couple different ways.
 I have strong moral beliefs that I would love for everyone else to espouse, and at the same time I feel just as strongly that we must show an equal amount of love and consideration to all people completely independent of how similar or different their actions and beliefs are to ours.
 I also believe in allowing people their own agency to live their lives how they feel is best, which makes me very hesitant to support government policies that enforce or subsidize one set of beliefs over another.
 So, when it comes to moral laws, my opinion depends on the specifics of the law.
 All that aside, here’s a clear bias I have: I strongly prefer overall minimalism and simplicity.
 Each additional law and regulation results in additional complexity in our already overly complex modern lives.
 This pains me, and I believe the cumulative burden of complexity on us and on businesses is completely ignored when discussions of individual policies are undertaken.
 Therefore, the threshold benefit for me to be willing to support yet another complexity-increasing regulation is very high, and I am predisposed to support changes that lead to overall simplification.